Grid Fill Tool for Autodesk Maya 2025

 j = getIdx((sledge // 2) + offset, sledge)

-To create the edges on either side, I saw that there were two ways to get the adjacent endpoints:
+To create the edges on either side of the bisecting edge, I saw two ways to get the adjacent endpoints:

-1. Increase the starting index i by 1, and decrease the opposite index j by 1
+1. Increase the starting index i by one, and decrease the opposite index j by one

-2. Decrease the starting index i by 1, and increase the opposite index j by 1
+2. Decrease the starting index i by one, and increase the opposite index j by one

 i = getIdx(i + 1, sledge)